ahasgw/pmt1/README.md

-# This is pmt0.
+# This is pmt.
 A particle-moving test program.